infraflakes/kiru/README.md

 Every repo has a build script, a test script, a lint script.
 Some are makefiles, some are shell scripts, some are npm scripts.
 They're all slightly different.
 When you have more than a few repos, the friction adds up: different incantations for the same operations, env vars that need setting, cwd that needs changing, and no single place to see what happened when something fails.

-With **kiru** you declare repos, write shell functions, and chain them into pipelines — all in one DSL. `kiru sync` clones everything. `kiru run ci myproject` runs the pipeline.
+With **kiru** you declare repos, write shell functions, and chain them into pipelines, all in one DSL. `kiru sync` clones everything. `kiru run ci myproject` runs the pipeline.
 Static validation catches undefined variables and missing functions before anything executes.

 ---